Last updated on December 19, 2025

 Throne of the God-Pharaoh | Illustration by Titus Lunter

 As far as budget goes, you’re literally looking at it.
-But if you’re looking to truly go bare-minimum then the most expensive cards are Throne of the God-Pharaoh, Conspicuous Snoop, and Brash Taunter.
+But if you’re looking to truly go bare-minimum then the most expensive cards are Brash Taunter, Throne of the God-Pharaoh, Conspicuous Snoop, and Red Elemental Blast.

-Throne of the God-Pharaoh is the single-most expensive card in the deck at about $6.
+Throne of the God-Pharaoh is one of the most expensive cards in the deck at about $4.
 But unless you’re completely pressed in terms of budget purposes, I’d recommend keeping the list as-is.
 These “expensive” cards add a significant level of power to the deck so expect a much weaker version if you axe the price down any more.

 Other Builds